Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Discussion and Conclusions

-This study investigates the influence of shape anisotropy, originated from dipole-dipole interaction, on the DCMWP-driven magnetization reversal time $t_s$ and the three controlling parameters ($\mathbf{H}_\text{mw}$, $f_o$ and $\eta$) of DCMWP, and damping dependence of magnetization reversal.
-It is found that there is a sample of critical $S$ or larger, $t_s$ significantly reduces to 0.346 ns.
-The parameters $\mathbf{H}_\text{mw}$, $f_o$ and $\eta$ also decrease with the the increase of shape anisotropy $H_\text{shape}$.
-For the sample of $S =32 \times 32 $ nm$^2$, under fast magnetization reversal condition, the minimal parameters of DCMWP are estimated as $\mathbf{H}_\text{mw}=0.0187$ T, $f_o=5.2$ GHz, and optimal $\eta= 24.96$ $\text{\:ns}^{-2}$ which are useful in device application.
-These findings can be attributed as the shape anisotropy $H_\text{shape}$ reduces the effective anisotropy and thus reduces the height energy barrier which separates the two stable states.
-A recent study \cite{islam2021} reported that the temperature effect, by abetting the magnetization reversal, reduces the parameters of microwave field pulse.
-If one includes thermal effect in the sample (which is beyond the scope of this study), the estimated values of $\mathbf{H}_\text{mw}$, $f_o$ and $\eta$ would be decreased further.
-There are existing technologies \cite{cai2013r,cai2010i} how one can generate such circularly polarized linear down microwave chirp pulse (DCMWP).
-The result of damping dependence of magnetization reversal indicates that for a specific $S$ or $H_\text{shape}$, there exists an optimal damping situation.
+This study investigates the influence of shape anisotropy on the DCMP-driven magnetization reversal time $t_s$ and the three controlling parameters ($H_\text{mw}$, $f_o$ and $\eta$) of DCMP, and damping dependence of magnetization reversal.
+The shape anisotropy interestingly assists magnetization reversal since the parameters of DCMP $H_\text{mw}$, $f_o$ and $\eta$ decrease with the the increase of shape anisotropy $H_\text{shape}$.
+For the sample of $A_8\geq32 \times 32 $ nm$^2$, $t_s$ significantly reduces to 0.346 ns.
+The minimal parameters of DCMP are estimated as $H_\text{mw}=0.0187$ T, $f_o=5.2$ GHz, and optimal $\eta= 24.96$ $\text{\:ns}^{-2}$ which are useful in device application.
+These findings can be attributed to the shape anisotropy $H_\text{shape}$ which reduces the effective anisotropy and thus reduces the height of the energy barrier.
+The DCMP stimulates efficient energy absorption and emission during magnetization reversal.
+A recent study \cite{islam2021} reported that the temperature effect also assists the magnetization reversal, i.e., it reduces the parameters of microwave field pulse.
+Therefore, it is desired that, at finite temperature, the estimated values of $H_\text{mw}$, $f_o$ and $\eta$ would be decreased further (which is beyond the scope of this study).
+The result of damping dependence of magnetization reversal indicates that for a specific $A$ or $H_\text{shape}$, there exists an optimal damping situation.
 Moreover, it is also shown that the required microwave field amplitude can be lowered by applying the direct current simultaneously.
-The usage of an optimum combination of both microwave field pulse and current is suggested to achieve cost efficiency and faster switching.
+The usage of an optimum combination of both microwave field pulse and current is suggested to achieve cost efficient and faster switching.
 So these findings may provide the knowledge to fabricate the shape of a single domain nanoparticle to generate the magnetic data storage device.